muochu/BitSync/README.md

 ## Tech Stack

-Node.js + Express, TypeScript, Axios for API calls.
-Uses Blockchair and Blockchain.com APIs (no keys needed, but watch rate limits).
-In-memory store for simplicity—swap it out for a real DB if you need persistence.
+Node.js + Express, TypeScript, Axios.
+Uses Blockchair and Blockchain.com APIs (no API keys needed, but they have rate limits).
+In-memory store using Maps—simple and fast, but data doesn't persist.
+Easy to swap out for a real database later.

 ## Scripts